Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Introduction

 The nature of dark matter remains the most intriguing problems of physics beyond the Standard Model (SM).
 To date, all observational evidence comes from its gravitational effects on cosmology and astronomy.
 Although the available information is limited, current measurements reveal two striking similarities that may provide important clues to uncovering the mysterious dark sector.

-From cosmology, the CMB provides the most precise quantitative measurement of dark matter, the energy density $\Omega_c \approx 0.26$ \cite{Planck:2018vyg}.
-While this value alone can be accommodated by various dark matter models, if one compares it to the observed baryon energy density, $\Omega_b \approx 0.05$, a surprising ratio $\Omega_c / \Omega_b \approx 5$, emerges.This similarity, known as the dark matter–baryon energy density coincidence problem, suggests a potential deep connection between the dark sector and the QCD sector.
+First, the measurement of the cosmic microwave background (CMB) provides the most precise quantitative measurement of dark matter, namely its energy density, $\Omega_c \approx 0.26$ \cite{Planck:2018vyg}.
+While this value alone can be accommodated by a wide variety of dark matter models, a comparison with the observed baryon energy density, $\Omega_b \approx 0.05$, reveals a surprising ratio $\Omega_c / \Omega_b \approx 5$.
+This coincidence, known as the dark matter–baryon coincidence problem, hints at a deep connection between the dark sector and the QCD sector.

-Previous attempts to fully address the coincidence problem include mirror dark sectors \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Bodas:2024idn} and dark unification \cite{Murgui:2021eqf,Chung:2024nnj}, which can simultaneously realize comparable number densities, $n_D \approx n_B$, and masses, $m_D \approx m_B$, of dark matter and baryons, thereby yielding similar relic abundances.
-Other mechanisms, such as those based on infrared fixed points \cite{Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Ritter:2024sqv} or QCD-induced dark matter masses \cite{Chung:2024ezq}, can naturally generate GeV-scale dark matter.
-When embedded within frameworks of Asymmetric Dark Matter (ADM) \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, they can also provide an explanation for the coincidence.\footnote{The coincidence can also be explained without requiring comparable masses, for example, if the production mechanism and mass are correlated \cite{Rosa:2022sym}, or if novel dynamics emerge to balance the two energy densities \cite{Brzeminski:2023wza,Banerjee:2024xhn}.} A generic feature of these scenarios is asymmetric dark baryon dark matter originating from a GeV-scale dark QCD sector.
+Previous attempts to address this problem include mirror dark sectors \cite{Hodges:1993yb,Berezhiani:1995am,Foot:2003jt,An:2009vq,Farina:2015uea,GarciaGarcia:2015pnn,Lonsdale:2018xwd,Ibe:2019ena,Bodas:2024idn} and dark grand unification \cite{Murgui:2021eqf,Chung:2024nnj}, which can simultaneously realize comparable number densities, $n_D \approx n_B$, and masses, $m_D \approx m_B$, of dark matter and baryons, thereby yielding similar relic abundances.
+Other mechanisms, such as infrared fixed points \cite{Bai:2013xga,Newstead:2014jva,Ritter:2022opo,Ritter:2024sqv} and QCD-induced dark matter masses \cite{Chung:2024ezq}, can also introduce GeV-scale dark matter candidates.
+When embedded within frameworks of Asymmetric Dark Matter (ADM) \cite{Spergel:1984re,Nussinov:1985xr,Gelmini:1986zz,Barr:1990ca,Barr:1991qn,Kaplan:1991ah,Gudnason:2006ug,Gudnason:2006yj,Kaplan:2009ag,Davoudiasl:2012uw,Petraki:2013wwa,Zurek:2013wia}, these mechanisms can further explain the observed coincidence.\footnote{The coincidence can also be explained without requiring comparable number densities and masses—for example, if the production mechanism and mass are correlated \cite{Rosa:2022sym}, or if novel dynamics arise to balance the two energy densities \cite{Brzeminski:2023wza,Banerjee:2024xhn}.} A generic feature of these scenarios is asymmetric dark baryon dark matter originating from a GeV-scale dark QCD sector.